KITrokopter/Install/README.md

 You may be asked something about "hddtemp".
 No is just fine.

-After finishing the workspace will be in ~/ros_ws
+After finishing the workspace will be in ~/ros_ws.
+Do not change the directory name, ros won't find your packages if you do.